cython/cython/docs/src/userguide/language_basics.rst

 ``NULL`` pointer, so any function returning a Python object has a well-defined error return value.

-While this is always the case for :keyword:`def` functions, functions defined as :keyword:`cdef` or :keyword:`cpdef` can return arbitrary C types, which do not have such a well-defined error return value.
-Thus, if an exception is detected in such a function, a warning message is printed, the exception is ignored, and the function returns without propagating it to its caller.
+While this is always the case for :keyword:`def` functions, any functions defined as :keyword:`cdef` or :keyword:`cpdef` can return arbitrary C types, which do not have such a well-defined error return value.
+Thus, if an exception is detected in such a function, a warning message is printed, the exception is ignored, and the function returns immediately without propagating the exception to its caller.

 If you want such a C function to be able to propagate exceptions, you need to declare an exception return value for it as a contract with the caller.